A computation of $THH_*(ku)$ using a gathered spectral sequence: Topological Hochschild homology of

-and the corresponding differentials obtained by multplying the source and the target by any power of $u$.
-These are the only differentials $d^r$ with $2\leq r\leq 2p-4$ in \eqref{ss:u} since these are the only differentials in \eqref{ss:uT}, again using \cref{prop:totalandsmall}.
+and the corresponding differentials obtained by multiplying the source and the target by any power of $u$.
+These are the only differentials $d^r$ with $1\leq r\leq p-2$ in \eqref{ss:u} since these are the only differentials in \eqref{ss:uT}, again using Theorem~\ref{prop:totalandsmall}.

-We will now use \cref{prop:totaltotruncated} and \cref{prop:truncatedtototal}.
-With regard to \cref{prop:truncatedtototal}, in our current computation, a statement stronger than the general case can be made.
+We will now use Theorem~\ref{prop:totaltotruncated} and Theorem~\ref{prop:truncatedtototal}.
+With regard to Theorem~\ref{prop:truncatedtototal}, in our current computation, a statement stronger than the general case can be made.
 The general case would say that a differential $d(x)=y$ in \eqref{ss:v1} would result in the existence of an element $x'$ such that $d(x')=y$ in \eqref{ss:v1}, and such that this differential can be lifted to one in \eqref{ss:u}; but in \eqref{ss:v1}, each generator is alone in its bidegree, so that necessarily $x=x'$.
-So each differential $d(x)=y$ in \eqref{ss:v1} can really be lifted to a differential $d(x)=y$ in \eqref{ss:u}.
+Therefore, each differential $d(x)=y$ in \eqref{ss:v1} can really be lifted to a differential $d(x)=y$ in \eqref{ss:u}.